cloudlinux/cloudlinux-doc-test/docs/kb/FAQ/README.md

 Yes, for IPs coming from CloudFlare you can use this Imunify360 feature for clients' IPs detection.

-## Imunify360 custom white/black lists FAQ
+## Imunify360 custom white/black lists

 - **What are the target directories for Imunify360 custom white/blacklist files?**